linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke Ray Dalio Full/22 16 The Japanese Case and the Lessons It Provides.md

 Fiscal and monetary policies changed greatly and appropriately when Bank of Japan Governor Kuroda and Prime Minister Abe came to power in late 2012/early 2013 and initiated their "three arrows" policy to 1) increase the money supply, 2) boost central government spending, and 3) enact economic and regulatory reforms to make the Japanese economy more competitive, which, as previously described, are classically the best policies to negate deflationary, depressionary forces.
 As a result, from 2013 through 2019, there was no deflation and there was low positive growth (0.9\% per year) and the beginning of a healing period, though the deflationary and depressing psychological conditions lingered.
 The psychological overhang of 23 years of debt depression has had lasting negative effects on the strength and vibrancy that characterized Japan prior to 1990 and many times throughout history.

 During this period, extremely large debt monetization and fiscal deficit stimulus (5\% of GDP deficits on average) and extremely large central bank buying of Japanese yen debt (the BoJ now holds government bonds worth more than 90\% of GDP) took place, which pushed interest rates 0.9\% below the nominal growth rate and 1\% below the inflation rate on average, and depreciated the yen, all of which were very stimulative.
 The combined lower interest rates and currency depreciation led to Japanese government bonds being a terrible storehold of wealth, losing 45\% relative to US bonds and 60\% relative to gold.
-These and other actions provided

-An average interest rate that was about $2.2\%$ below the US rate and depreciated the currency by an average rate of $5.5\%$ per year in real terms versus the dollar.
+These and other actions provided an average interest rate that was about $2.2\%$ below the US rate and depreciated the currency by an average rate of $5.5\%$ per year in real terms versus the dollar.
 More specifically, the $-45\%$ cumulative return of a Japanese government bond versus a US government bond was almost entirely attributable to currency depreciation, since the lower carry/accrual from Japanese bonds was entirely offset by price gains (roughly $20\%$) due to falling Japanese yields.
 At the same time, Japanese inflation averaged only $1.1\%$ per year relative to US inflation of $2.7\%$ per year because of domestic deflationary pressures.
 The principle should resonate: don't own government bonds when there are extreme amounts of debt monetization.

 Let's look at what happened more closely.